ngeor/blog/_posts/2018/2018-09-01-deploying-with-helm-v2-0.md

 - kubernetes
 ---

-In the series with Helm and Continuous Deployment nine months ago, I used <a href="{{ site.baseurl }}/2017/12/02/cd-with-helm-part-5-versioned-artifacts.html">helm to deploy the application to the kubernetes cluster</a>.
+In the series with Helm and Continuous Deployment nine months ago, I used <a href="{% post_url 2017/2017-12-02-cd-with-helm-part-5-versioned-artifacts %}">helm to deploy the application to the kubernetes cluster</a>.
 To be able to do that from the CI server, I had to make a workaround.
 I had punched a hole in the cluster with a NodePort service for Tiller.
 This allows pretty much anyone to reach Tiller (the server side component of Helm) and interact with it.
 Great for a demo blog post, but not so great for security.

 <!--more-->